 Travel Patterns: Daily auto trips were examined to gain insight into the daily activity patterns of travelers in the region.
 Table 5.7 displays the magnitude and average length of trips within and external to the sub-corridor area.
 Due to the large size of the sub-corridor area, there are high volumes of travel, at nearly 3.7 million daily auto trips made by residents and employees.
 As illustrated in the table below, the majority of these trips, or 60 percent, are internal-internal trips, meaning they start and end within the sub-corridor.
 These sub-corridor internal trips include commute travel for workers who live and work in the sub-corridor as well as local trips for daily activities such as shopping, school, recreation, and other, which are often proximate to home.
-Twenty-eight percent of trips have one end in the sub-corridor and the other end outside the IE CMCP area and 12 percent of trips have one end in the sub-corridor and the other end outside the sub-corridor.
-The average trip lengths for trips with one end in the Study Area and the other either inside or outside of the IE CMCP area are 2.6 and 6.8 times the length of the internal-internal trips, respectively.
+Twenty-eight percent of trips have one end in the sub-corridor and the other end inside the IE CMCP area and 12 percent of trips with one end in the Study Area and the other either inside or outside of the IE CMCP area are 2.6 and 6.8 times the length of the internal-internal trips, respectively.

-Table 5.7 | Internal and External TripsRiverside to Temecula Sub-Corridor
+Table 5.7 | Internal and External Trips Riverside to Temecula Sub-Corridor